American Classic Pedigrees

 Family 16-a

-Closely inbred to 1968 American Horse of the Year Dr. Fager, Quiet American showed some of his famous ancestor's speed on the track, winning the NYRA Mile (USA-I) and defeating the great mare Bayakoa in the San Diego Handicap (USA-III).
+Closely inbred to 1968 American Horse of the Year Dr. Fager, Quiet American showed some of his famous ancestor's speed on the track, winning the NYRA Mile (USA-G1) and defeating the great mare Bayakoa in the San Diego Handicap (USA-G3).
 He became a good sire for the Maktoum family while standing at Gainsborough Stud and Darley's Kentucky division.
 He also managed to hand on his male line to his champion son Real Quiet, who died relatively young but not before passing the torch to his champion son Midnight Lute.

 Race record